Purchase Everything You Need For This Project

 Make sure your surface and substrate is clean and dry.
 Note: Do not coat over saturated roofs.

 Bridge joints, seams, vents and skylights with Liquid Rubber Seam Tape.

 Apply painter’s tape to avoid seepage to surfaces that are not being treated.

-Apply Waterproof Sealant or Color Waterproof Sealant to entire roof.
+Apply Waterproof Sealant or Color Sealant to entire roof.
 Product can be sprayed brushed or rolled.
 Apply the next heavy coat when the product is dry to the touch and nothing is wet underneath.
 Tacky is ok.

 Remove Painters Tape while still wet.

 Remove tape and close container to secure leftover product.
 If spillage occurs, soak up as much material as possible with rags.
 Clean immediately with soap and water.
 If spill is dried, scrape off as much as possible with a razor or scraper.
 Use mineral spirits to weaken product and an appropriate tool such as a wire brush or grinder to mechanically remove.
 If splashed on the skin immediately wash thoroughly with fresh water.
 If the product has dried on the skin massage the area with medical grade mineral oil, baby oil or edible oil, then wash with soap and water.
 If irritation persists seek medical attention.

 OUR TEAM OF EXPERTS ARE STANDING BY TO HELP MAKE SURE YOUR PROJECT IS A SUCCESS.
 CALL OR EMAIL US AT1-855-592-1049 firstname.lastname@example.org